 Contagion Exposure is Far From the Only Risk

 While illnesses may be under-reported because they are not typically considered to be work-related, recent statistics indicate that they represent about seven percent of work-related injuries.
 The nature of hospital work presents more injury risks that lead to days away from work due to the following factors:

 - Overexertion: The need to move and lift patients and heavy equipment leads to numerous musculoskeletal disorders from strains and sprains to disc herniations to bone injuries.

 - Slips, trips and falls: Between the likelihood of wet floors or even small puddles, along with the need to move quickly to address emergency situations, workers frequently slip on uncarpeted surfaces.
 Even if they do not actually fall and break bones, the body’s response to slipping often leads to strains and sprains or disc herniations.

 - Contact with objects: With attention focused on patients, workers can easily sustain injuries caused by contact with furniture and heavy equipment.
 Additionally, even with gloves, workers can be injured with a variety of “sharps,” which include needles that can transmit a variety of dangerous diseases.

-- Violence: It may be difficult to imagine how patients ridden with extreme injuries or illness can be violent, but severe pain can have a pronounced effect on behavior.
+- Violence: It may be difficult to imagine how patients ridden with extreme injuries or illnesses can be violent, but severe pain can have a pronounced effect on behavior.
 Of course, criminally or psychologically violent individuals regularly come to hospitals in need of care for their own injuries as well.

 Some Hospital Worker Claims Pose Challenges